Muennighoff/hf-translation-benchmark/README.md

 # TODO

+- Speed for
 - Train transformer models to detokenize no-space langs like KO / CN / JP; We don't want to use those additional packages with GPL-license
+- Rerun GPD Top 10 on good hardware to have it in one output file
 - As soon as PyTorch has fixed memory profiling, include memory profiling again, see [1](https://github.com/pytorch/kineto/issues/308), [2](https://github.com/pytorch/pytorch/pull/60432)